terotests/_channels/README.md

 Journal collects all operations for the channel objects, like writes, deletes, moves of items etc.

-The Main file can have following structure:
+The Main file could have following structure:

 ```javascript
 {